1923

 The Statue of Liberty, officially named “Liberty Enlightening the World,” was created to commemorate our alliance with France during the American Revolution.
 Over the years this iconic symbol of freedom also came to represent the willingness of the United States to open its doors to immigrants.
 There were a number of good reasons why this idea came about.

-For one thing, the Statue of Liberty was ideally positioned in New York Harbor to greet the immigrant ships as they arrived.
-Six years after the statue was dedicated in 1886, the immigrant station opened on Ellis Island, only a few hundred yards away.1 Over twelve million immigrants came through Ellis Island, making it the largest such entry point in American history.
-Another factor was Emma Lazarus’ famous sonnet “The New Colossus” (above) which was engraved on a bronze plaque and mounted inside the pedestal in 1903.
-But there were smaller welcoming gestures as well.
-The daily menu shown below from 1923 provides an example of how immigration officials tried to relieve the physical hardships of the journey by providing nutritious food for those anxiously waiting on the hard wooden benches.
-Under each meal on this daily bill of fare is a notice reading, “Milk served to all women and children.”
-In fact, milk was provided throughout the day at various locations.
-There is also a note of encouragement on this menu provided by the dessert named Liberty Pudding, reflecting the ideals represented by the statue standing nearly.
+Six years after the Statue of Liberty was dedicated in 1886, the immigrant station opened on Ellis island, only a few hundred yards away.1 It was ideally positioned to greet the ships as they entered New York Harbor.
+Over twelve million immigrants came through this facility, making it the largest such entry point.
+Another reason why the statue became associated with immigration was Emma Lazarus’ sonnet “The New Colossus” which was engraved on a bronze plaque and mounted inside the pedestal in 1903.
+And there were also other welcoming gestures.
+For example, the daily menu below from 1923 shows that nutritious food was provided to immigrants while they were anxiously waiting to be processed.
+In addition, milk was provided to women and children throughout the day at various locations.
+This menu features a dessert named "liberty pudding," reflecting the ideals represented by the nearby statue.

 Ellis Island was mostly used as an inspection station for poor immigrants.
 (First and second class passengers underwent a cursory inspection by agents who boarded the ships and only had to proceed to Ellis Island if their paperwork was out of order.)
-Although the immigrants usually spent only a few hours on the island, it was still an ordeal for many of them who were feeling the shock and trauma of the transatlantic voyage in "steerage," the under-deck compartments near the rudder.
-Lacking adequate light and ventilation during the trip, the immigrants often needed immediate medical assistance when they arrived.
-Over the course of its history, over 350 babies were born into citizenship on Ellis Island and 3,500 people died there, including 1,400 children.
+Although most people spent only a few hours on the island, it was an ordeal for many of them who were still in shock from the transatlantic voyage in under-deck compartments near the rudder.
+Lacking adequate light and ventilation in "steerage," immigrants often needed immediate medical assistance when they arrived.
+Over the course of its history, about 3,500 people died on Ellis Island, including 1,400 children.
+Conversely, over 350 babies were born into citizenship there.

 The tidal wave of new arrivals during the first decade of the twentieth century caught the Bureau of Immigration by surprise.
-The peak finally came in 1907 when over a million people came through Ellis Island, overwhelming the facilities.
-A new, thousand-seat dining room opened the following year and in 1911, a kosher kitchen was added to accommodate Jewish families.
+The peak came in 1907 when over a million people were processed through the station, overwhelming the facilities.
+During the following year, a new, thousand-seat dining room opened and in 1911, a kosher kitchen was added to accommodate Jewish families.

 From the perspective of the immigrants, America welcomed them with good food.
 They also remembered being introduced to new things like chewing gum, doughnuts, and white bread for the first time.
 Marta Forman, who arrived from Czechoslovakia in 1922, later recalled: